 PNCC should document and adhere to existing policies and procedures over the reconciliation of long distance minutes and international prepaid calling card/airtime.
-Minutes billed by internationals carriers should be reconciled to long distance revenue control on a periodic basis.
+Minutes billed by international carriers should be reconciled to long distance revenue control on a periodic basis.
 Recognition of revenues from international prepaid calling cards/airtime should only be recognized when actual minutes are used.
-Unearned revenues should be recognized from unused prepared debusch and airtime.
+Unearned revenues should be recognized from unused prepaid calling cards and airtime.